go-spatial/tegola-docs/content/documentation/getting-started.md

 ```

 You should see a message confirming the config file load and Tegola being started on port 8080.
 If your computer's port 8080 is being used by another process, change the port in the config file to an open port.

+### Docker Image
+If you're using the docker image, starting Tegola will be slightly different in order to pass your config
+and possibly your data into the container.

+[Check out the docs on Docker Hub](https://hub.docker.com/r/gospatial/tegola/) for details and examples of using the image.

 ## 5. Create an HTML page